Veykril/tlborm/src/macros/syntax/expansion.md

 let eight = 2 * (1 + 3);
 ```

-Note that we added parens *despite* them not being in the expansion.
-Remember that the compiler
+Note that we added parentheses *despite* them not being in the expansion.
+Remember that the
-always treats the expansion of a macro as a complete AST node, **not** as a mere sequence of tokens.
+compiler always treats the expansion of a macro as a complete AST node, **not** as a mere sequence
-To put it another way, even if you don't explicitly wrap a complex expression in parentheses, there
+of tokens.
+To put it another way, even if you don't explicitly wrap a complex expression in
-is no way for the compiler to "misinterpret" the result, or change the order of evaluation.
+parentheses, there is no way for the compiler to "misinterpret" the result, or change the order of
+evaluation.

 It is important to understand that macro expansions are treated as AST nodes, as this design has two
 further implications: